-The widely used XY2-100 protocol with only 16-bit position resolution is often no longer adequate for micro-machining.
-Here, the 20-bit SL2-100 protocol, developed and introduced by SCANLAB, is ideal.
-High-end scan systems and control boards such as the RTC 5 support this protocol.
+The widely used XY2-100 protocol with only 16-bit positioning resolution is often no longer adequate for micro-machining.
+Here, the 20-bit SL2-100 protocol, developed and introduced by SCANLAB, is a necessary upgrade.
+High-end scan systems and control boards such as RTC5 and RTC6 support this protocol.

 Automatic laser control